mynamesleon/flickr-photo-site/README.md

 Only one (obstructed, typically cropped) full-size image is displayed at any time.
 Smaller image variants are used for navigation, and only a maximum of 6 of these is visible on the page at any given time.

-Images are never stored on the server, only the API response is cached (on the server, and in session storage).
+Images are never stored on the server, only the API response is cached.
 No mechanism is ever provided to explicitly allow users to download the images.
-Additionally, all images are deliberately obstructed so that a user cannot simply right-click to save or view the images unobstructed.
+Additionally, all images are deliberately obstructed so that a user cannot simply right-click to save or view the images unobstructed, or screenshot them.